Metal-to-insulator transition in Pt-doped TiSe$_2$ driven by emergent network of narrow transport channels

-\para{} The introduction of Pt in TiSe$_2$ produces a network of channels as shown by the STM images.
-A Luttinger liquid Y-junction formed between intersecting channel can lead to a vanishing conductance \cite{aristov_prb_2017}.
-We therefore claim that the observed resistance $\sigma \sim T^{\beta_{\sigma}}$ arises from strong scattering at the interconnects of the network of Luttinger channels created in Pt-substituted \ce{TiSe2}.
-Furthermore, the rare chain hopping model \cite{pollak_prl_1973,tartakovskii_sps_1987,glazman_spj_1988,levin_sps_1988,rodin_prl_2010,*rodin_prb_2011} describes the the transport behavior of percolating channels whose resistivity is controlled by the connectivity to the network.
-It leads to a much slower $T$ dependence compared to variable range hopping, which may appear as power law in a limited temperature range.
+\para{} Let us point out that Luttinger liquid network is not the only explanation for the power-law-like temperature dependence.
+Another possible mechanism for an insulating behavior with power-law temperature dependence is the ``rare chain hopping,'' \cite{pollak_prl_1973,tartakovskii_sps_1987,glazman_spj_1988,levin_sps_1988,rodin_prl_2010,rodin_prb_2011}, which describes the transport behavior of percolating channels whose resistivity is controlled by the connectivity to the network.
+It leads to a much weaker $T$ dependence compared to variable range hopping, which may appear as a power law in a limited temperature range.
+Nevertheless, the formation of one-dimensional conduction channels is a crucial ingredient in the rare chain hopping model.

-\para{} In summary, through a collective study of transport, ARPES, and STS, we argued that the low energy transport property of the resulting insulator arises as a result of interplay between electron correlation and disorder, and is governed by an emergent network of CDW domain walls behaving as one-dimensional channel of low energy transport (See Fig.~\ref{fig:1}c-e).
+\para{} In summary, through a collective study of transport, ARPES, and STS, we argue that the low energy insulating behavior in Pt-doped TiSe$_2$ arises as a result of an interplay between electron correlation and disorder, and is governed by an emergent network of CDW domain walls behaving as narrow channels of low energy transport (see Figs.~\ref{fig:1}c-e).

 \para{} Going further, it would be interesting to study whether the MIT mechanism discussed here applies to other systems with CDW.
-How unique is the effect of Pt?
-Do other substitutions act similarly?
-Our preliminary investigations with other substitutions indicate much smaller increase of resistivity, by less than an order of magnitude, as opposed to the five orders of magnitude increase with Pt.
-The other question is how unique is the Luttinger liquid mechanism of MIT?
-Remarkably, a similar mechanism of Luttinger transport was recently reported in a very different system: Power laws have been observed in the mass transport through a network of dislocations in solid $^4$He generated by a pressure difference \cite{shin_prb_2019}.
-This suggests a more ubiquitous occurrence of the network of Luttinger liquid channel transport.
+Immediate questions specific to TiSe$_2$ are how unique is the effect of Pt, and whether other substitutions act similarly.
+Our preliminary investigations with other substitutions indicate a much smaller increase of resistivity, by less than an order of magnitude, as opposed to the five orders of magnitude increase with Pt.